reflexer-labs/geb-bigquery-scripts/README.md

 export GOOGLE_AUTH=<key file>
 ```

-Update `exclusions.csv` if needed.
+Update `exclusions.csv` with excluded EOAs, if needed.
 Double-check cutoff dates in query file.

 ## Running
-This is the general command, except for minting incentives(see below)
+This is the general format of the command, except for minting incentives(see below)

 `./run_incentives_query.sh <query_file> <exclusions_file> <output_file>`